Non-surgical

 Microneedling vs RF Microneedling

 Standard microneedling is ideal for treating superficial concerns like fine lines, acne scars, and sun damage.
-Many patients prefer it because it has less discomfort and requires a shorter recovery period.
-Both procedures improve skin texture and overall appearance.
+Many patients prefer it because it is associated with significantly less discomfort and requires less recovery time.

 Microneedling vs Microdermabrasion

 Microneedling and microdermabrasion both target skin rejuvenation, but they work differently.
-Microdermabrasion removes dead skin cells from the surface, making the skin look smoother and brighter.
-However, it does not penetrate as deeply as microneedling.
+A microdermabrasion treatment such as DiamondGlow, removes dead skin cells from the surface, making the skin look smoother and brighter.
+Microneedling treatments penetrate deeper into the skin.

 Microneedling Benefits and Risks

-Possible risks include mild redness, slight discomfort, and temporary sensitivity.
+Possible risks include mild redness, slight discomfort, and temporary skin sensitivity.
 Most patients experience effects similar to a mild sunburn, which fades within a few days.
-Sun protection is important after the procedure to avoid hyperpigmentation.
+Sun protection is important after the procedure to avoid hyperpigmentation and optimize results.

 Microneedling Procedure